SITE MENU

 THE OA (the 'a' is silent)

 This peninsula to the south of Port Ellen is a peaceful escape with sandy beaches, a solar-powered lighthouse, deserted villages and an Iron Age hill fort.
-See map of Kildalton & Oa showing places to visit.

 For more info visit IslayInfo.